 - a bulge on one side of the chest

-- the baby might consistently lie curved to one side
+- consistently lying curved to one side (in babies)

-If scoliosis is left untreated, problems can arise later in life, such as impaired heart and lung function.
+If a person does not receive treatment for their scoliosis, problems can arise later in life, such as impaired heart and lung function.

-Various exercises are suggested for scoliosis, and different schools propose different strategies.
-However, they all aim to realign the spine, rib cage, shoulders, and pelvis, to achieve a "normal" posture.
+Various exercises may help with scoliosis, and different schools propose different strategies.
+However, they all aim to realign the spine, rib cage, shoulders, and pelvis, to achieve the "normal" posture.

-In 2016, researchers noted that there is growing evidence that exercise can help treat scoliosis, but more work is needed to find out which exercises are the most effective.
+In 2016, some researchers explained that there is growing evidence to suggest that exercise can help treat scoliosis.
+However, more work is needed to find out which exercises are the most effective.

 In severe cases, scoliosis can progress over time.
 In these cases, the physician may recommend spinal fusion.
-This surgery reduces the curve of the spine and stops it from getting worse.
+This surgery reduces the curve of the spine and prevents it from getting worse.

 Scoliosis surgery involves the following:

-- Bone grafts - two or more vertebrae (spine bones) are connected with new bone grafts.
-Sometimes, metal rods, hooks, screws, or wires are used to hold a part of the spine straight while the bone heals.
+- Bone grafts: A surgeon will connect two or more vertebrae with new bone grafts.
+Sometimes, they will use metal rods, hooks, screws, or wires to hold a part of the spine straight while the bone heals.

-- Intensive care - the operation lasts 4-8 hours.
-After surgery, the child is transferred to an ICU (intensive care unit) where they will be given intravenous fluid and pain relief.
-In most cases, the child will leave the ICU within 24 hours, but may have to remain in hospital for a week to 10 days.
+- Intensive care: The operation lasts 4–8 hours.
+After surgery, the hospital will transfer a child to an intensive care unit (ICU), where they will receive intravenous fluid and pain relief medication.
+In most cases, the child will leave the ICU within 24 hours, but they may have to remain in the hospital for a week to 10 days.

-- Recovery - children can usually go back to school after 4-6 weeks, and can take part in sports roughly 1 year after surgery.
-In some cases, a back brace is needed to support the spine for about 6 months.
+- Recovery: Children can usually go back to school after 4–6 weeks and can take part in sports roughly 1 year after surgery.
+In some cases, they may need a back brace to support the spine for about 6 months.

-The patient will need to return to the hospital every 6 months to have the rods lengthened - this is usually an outpatient procedure, so the patient does not spend the night.
-The rods will be surgically removed when the spine has grown.
+They will need to return to the hospital every 6 months to have the rods lengthened.
+This is usually an outpatient procedure, so the person does not spend the night.
+A surgeon will remove the rods when the spine has grown.